Who is it for?

 Will I really be able to fit in the study time?

 - Seminar days: There are five seminar days with your tutor, spread across the year.
-For most students these are scheduled for a week day, but your tutor will consult the group on how best to schedule these dates for those with secular day jobs (e.g whether to schedule these for a Saturday or spread each seminar day over two evenings).
+For most students these are scheduled for a weekday, but your tutor will consult the group on how best to schedule these dates for those with secular day jobs.

 In what other ways does Crosslands support my ministry specialism?

-By studying under the direction of specialist tutors and in community with others with similar goals, roles, challenges and interests, you establish relationships that will support you through the ups and downs of your working life: praying together, sharing ideas, inviting help and advice.
+VLL students form a strong network, starting with your very first residential and continuing with both structured and informal interactions throughout the programme.
+By studying in community with others with similar goals, roles, challenges and interests, you establish relationships that will support you through the ups and downs of your working life: praying together, sharing ideas, inviting help and advice.
 The VLL cohort also interacts with and influences the wider student body, helping to give those training for other ministry roles a greater awareness of the needs, opportunities and challenges of believers seeking to serve and lead as Christians in the workplace and wider world.
+In addition there are now one-off lectures and short courses with Crosslands Forum.